About Manila Ninoy Aquino International Airport (MNL)

 Conference and business:

-The Manila Marriott Hotel (tel: +63 2 988 9999; www.marriott.com), which is close to Terminal 3, offers more comprehensive business facilities, including conference rooms for up to 850 delegates.
+The Manila Marriott Hotel (tel: +63 2 988 9999; www.marriott.com), which is close to Terminal 3, offers 43 meeting and event rooms with a maximum capacity of 3,700 in the Marriott Grand Ballroom.

-Manila Ninoy Aquino International Airport is wheelchair-accessible, with ramps, lifts and disabled toilets.
+Manila Ninoy Aquino International Airport is wheelchair-accessible, with ramps, low-hanging phones, lifts and disabled toilets.
 Wheelchairs are available on request from airline ground staff; passengers requiring this service or any special assistance should inform their airline prior to travel.
-For further assistance, contact the airport authorities (tel: +63 2 877 1109).
+For further assistance, contact the airport authorities (tel: +63 2 877 1111).

-Short- and long-terms rates are available at parking areas in front of the terminals.
+Short- and long-term rates are available at parking areas in front of terminals 1, 2 and 4.
 Long-term parking is available at the corner of Domestic and NAIA Roads and is linked to the terminals via a free shuttle.
 For information on rates and reservations, contact the airport parking office (tel: +63 2 877 1109).

-International car hire companies Alamo, Avis, Budget, Europcar, Hertz and National have representation at the airport, along with a number of local car hire outfits.
+International car hire companies Alamo, Avis, Budget, Europcar and Hertz have representation at the airport, along with a number of local car hire outfits.
 Operators have desks in the arrivals areas of Terminals 1, 2 and 3.